There are plenty hair removal methods but is there one that would satisfy us completely?

 And women aren’t the only ones who use epilators.

 Men are becoming familiar with these hair removal devices, too.
-There is even an epilator created exclusively for men only.
+There is even an epilator created exclusively for men.

 Laser Hair Removal – Not as Permanent as It’s Believed